Updated on May 5, 2017

 This press release might have flown under the radar back in July 2013 when it was released.
 It’s flown under the radar since then, too.
-However, there’s more than what meets the eye when it comes to this research.
+However, I feel there could be more to it than what meets the eye when it comes to this research.

-First off, who are these guys?
+First off, who is the IBN?
 The Institute of Biotechnology and Engineering is based in Singapore and is headed by Executive Director Jackie Yi-Ru Ying.
 She was a former professor of chemical engineering at MIT.
 Impressive.
-According to it’s website, The IBN has research focused in nanomedicine, synthetic biosystems, biodevices and diagnostics, and green chemistry and energy.
+According to its website, The IBN has research focused in nanomedicine, synthetic biosystems, biodevices and diagnostics, and green chemistry and energy.
 Here’s a cool PDF of their Cell and Tissue Engineering Portfolio.